petmal/MindTrial/README.md

 - **image**: Docker image to use for the tool execution.
 - **description**: A detailed description of what the tool does and how to use it.
 This description is provided to the LLM to help it understand when and how to use the tool.
 Be specific and avoid ambiguity to help the LLM choose the correct tool and provide appropriate parameters.
 - **parameters**: JSON schema defining the tool's input parameters.
 The LLM will generate the actual parameter values based on this schema.
 Provide comprehensive descriptions that explain parameter purpose and format.
-- **file_mappings**: Mapping of parameter names to container file paths where argument values should be written.
+- **parameter-files**: Mapping of parameter names to container file paths where argument values should be written.
 Argument values are converted to strings, non-string values are marshaled to JSON.
 The tool's command should read these files as needed.
+- **auxiliary-dir**: Directory path inside the container where task files will be automatically mounted.
+If specified, copies of all files attached to the task will be mounted to this directory using each file's unique reference `name` exactly as provided.
 - **command**: Command to run inside the container.
 The standard output of the command execution is captured and passed back to the LLM as is.
 - **env**: Environment variables to set in the container.